Pennsylvania Estate Planning Drafting Software

 Estate planning in Pennsylvania is shaped by common law property rules.
 These rules make titling and beneficiary designations core to many plans.
 There is no state estate tax.
 Small estate procedures are available for estates up to $50,000.

-Local practitioners routinely navigate: Inheritance tax on all beneficiaries (including lineal), Rates: 0% spouse, 4.5% lineal, 12% siblings, 15% others, No state estate tax, and Elective share for surviving spouse.
+Local practitioners routinely navigate: Inheritance tax applies to most non-spouse beneficiaries, including lineal descendants, Rates: 0% spouse and certain parent-child transfers, 4.5% lineal, 12% siblings, 15% others, No state estate tax, and Elective share for surviving spouse.

 Common Pennsylvania filings and forms include: Pennsylvania Inheritance Tax Return (REV-1500), Pennsylvania Durable Power of Attorney, Pennsylvania Living Will, and Pennsylvania Health Care Power of Attorney.
 Key Pennsylvania statutory touchpoints include: Pennsylvania Inheritance Tax (unique rate structure), Pennsylvania Uniform Trust Act, and 20 Pa.C.S.
 (Decedents, Estates and Fiduciaries).